zenmetsu/Marlin4Due/README.md

 <img align="right" src="Documentation/Logo/Marlin%20Logo%20GitHub.png" />

 ### Story about Marlin 32bit

+*UPDATE* I am making an effort to bring this code current to the current 1.1.0 release candidate.
+As is, will not compile, but I'm a bit of a C++ noob, so patience please.
+Thanks.  *zenmetsu*

 Story is currently over.
 I will not make any new updates.
 Maybe you could try other forks or take this work and make your own update.
 There were a lot of guys how take this and make their own version.

 Thanks again to bobc even if he was unlucky when I've started with this.